ESA-Datalabs/datalabtools/docs/Using python in the terminal.md

 alias python3.11='/opt/miniconda/bin'

 ```
-then python can be launched from inside the terminal by calling the alias.
+then calling 'python3.11' inside the terminal will launch that version.